 1. Data Entry

-Data entry jobs are straightforward and in high demand.
+Online data entry jobs are straightforward and in high demand.
 Companies are constantly hiring for data entry positions, which could require you to enter information into spreadsheets or organize email databases.
-The Gigworker Marketplace and popular gig marketplace Fiverr constantly post entry-level data jobs.
+The Gigworker Marketplace and popular gig marketplace Fiverr constantly post entry-level data entry jobs.

 Want to put your high school English class to good use?
 Consider blogging or working as a freelance writer.
-Many companies outsource their blog posts to writers.
-There are freelance writing companies who find clients and then find writers who are a good fit for the role.
-Writing jobs can pay by the word or by article.
+Since many companies outsource their blog posts to writers, there are many freelance writing positions available.

 If you have an appreciation for the English language and are wondering how to make money without having to write, you could consider becoming a proofreader.